t-maho/SurFree/README.md

 # Install

-SurFree can be used by installing [Foolbox](https://github.com/bethgelab/foolbox) and importing the SurFree class inf *surfree.py*.

-You can also integrate SurFree with Foolbox by following these instructions.
-You will be able to use SurFree like any other [Foolbox](https://github.com/bethgelab/foolbox) attack.

 * Install requirements

 ```bash
 pip install -r requirements
 ```

-### Foolbox Integration

 * Clone Foolbox Library (This github have been tested for *Foolbox* in version 3.2.1. )